 They have been in use for years and have been subject to numerous scientific studies to establish their safety and toxicity to human consumers.

-Recent studies conducted by the EU and FDA have concluded that topical use of Behentrimonium chloride in skin or hair care formulations is safe.6,7
+Recent studies conducted by the European Union (EU), Food and Drug Administration (FDA), and the International Journal of Toxicology have concluded that the topical use of Behentrimonium chloride in skin or hair care formulations is safe.
+6,7

 A maximum allowed concentration limit has been set for each specific product type, as listed below: